Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## Do you trust in Science ?
 Now playing the 188 in 1 without the hideous stretching !
 ![the GB Boy Colour pinout](Pictures/Trust_in_pinout.png)

 The rom is quite badly made so the checksum is incorrect (range 0x00014E-0x00014F) and the chip size flag is bad too (offset 0x000148 reports 0x06 for 2MB while it should be 0x08 for 8MB) in the header.
-The rom can anyway be dumped with FlashGBX and a GBXCart with the following parameters (do not mind the checksum error, the dump will be good):
+The rom indicates that it is driven by a MBC5 compatible mapper which is plausible.
+Anyway,dump can be made with FlashGBX and a GBXCart entering the following parameters (do not mind the checksum error, the dump will be good):

 ![FlashGBX parameters](Pictures/FlashGBX_parameters.png)